Singer. Songwriter. Composer. Producer. Rhonda Nicole is all these things, and then some.

 Never one to shy away from new opportunities, in 2011 Rhonda Nicole took the reins of SoulTrain.com, the now-defunct website dedicated to Don Cornelius’ landmark TV show.
 As managing editor, she led the editorial vision and, along with a small but talented team of freelance writers, helped revitalize the iconic brand for the new digital age.
 During her 5-year tenure with SoulTrain.com, Rhonda Nicole curated the exclusive Artist to Artist series where she interviewed some of her favorite musicians, and covered live music events such as the Soul Train Awards, BET Awards, ASCAP Rhythm & Soul Awards, ASCAP Pop Awards, GRAMMY Week, Essence Festival, and Bluesfest Byron Bay in Australia.

 Now firmly planted in Los Angeles, Rhonda Nicole released her second EP, Radical Ecstasy, independently in March 2020, nearly a decade after her first foray as a recording artist.
-Comprised of two new songs (“Healer” and “Human”) and remixes of two tracks previously released on Nuda Veritas (“Mia (Echo’s True Luv Mix)” and “SoulLover (I Know This Much is True Mix”), Radical Ecstasy is a soul/dance collection of songs meant to get the listener out on the dance floor.
+Comprised of two new songs (“Healer” and “Human”) and remixes of two tracks previously released on Nuda Veritas (“Mia [Echo’s True Luv Mix]” and “SoulLover [I Know This Much is True Mix”]), Radical Ecstasy is a soul/dance collection of songs meant to get the listener out on the dance floor.
 Towards the end of 2020, she dropped the single “Shelter” and the EP on which it lives, Home, a set of 4 brand new songs inspired by the year’s unprecedented events.
-What’s especially unique about ‘Home’ is that all the songs were composed in Rhonda Nicole’s childhood home in Dallas, while sheltering in place with her family.
-To officially close out the year, she released the single “Closing of the Year,” written by Hans Zimmer and performed by Wendy & Lisa from the soundtrack to the Robin Williams-led classic film, ‘Toys.’
-This is Rhonda Nicole’s first cover and holiday-themed release.
+What’s especially unique about Home is that all the songs were composed in Rhonda Nicole’s childhood home in Dallas while sheltering in place with her family.
+To officially close out the year, she released her first cover and holiday-themed single, “Closing of the Year,” written by Hans Zimmer and performed by Wendy & Lisa from the soundtrack to the Robin Williams-led classic film, Toys.